 From 10 – 12 April

 We returned by aluguer to Praia.
-Realizing this was our last aluguer ride, we both felt a sense of relieve.
+Realizing this was our last aluguer ride, we both felt a sense of relief.
 Since it was only two days before our return flight, we booked a slightly fancier place with a swimming pool in the fancy diplomat neighborhood of Palmarejo in Praia.
-The residence of the US ambassador to Cabo Verde was next door, denoted by the asshole-vehicle parked in front of a building with US-American flags and the lots of 24/7 security.
+The residence of the US ambassador to Cabo Verde was next door, denoted by the asshole-vehicle parked in front of a building with US-American flags and lots of 24/7 security.

 The nearby mall Praia Shopping had one of the Calú & Ângela chain supermarkets and a bunch of foreign food-places at the food court.
 That’s where we enjoyed our last caipirinhas with oceanview before packing up for our flight to Ponta Delgada .
 Once we went back to Platô to get one last cachupa, but they didn’t have any because of the music festival in the main pedestrian street (Rua 5 de Julho).
 So we maximized our use of the swimming pool and packed for our four-hour flight to the Azores.